happygears/netspyglass-grafana/README.md

 such as "yesterday" or "day before yesterday"
 2. made it possible to use dashboard template variables in "ALIAS BY" query field.

+# Development

+1. clone this git repository
+2. go to the cloned folder
+3. run npm install
+4.